timdir/caesar-cipher/README.md

 ## HOW TO RUN A .JAR FILE

-For Windows, Mac and Linux, the following command can be used in the directory where the .jar file is located:

-java -jar caesar.jar
+Double clicking on the caesar.jar file should begin the program.
+Alternatively, you can run the following command in the directory where the .jar file is located: java -jar caesar.jar

 You may have to install JRE to your machine before you can run a .jar file.